 To Apply for the Following Sociology Scholarships:

 A number of scholarships are available for graduate students.
-Scholarships are awarded annually each Spring, and are distributed over two semesters (Fall and Spring) contingent upon full-time enrollment (for Graduate students a minimum of 6 hours) and excellent academic standing.
-To apply, students should send a letter of application explaining their background, specific sociological areas of interest, and the characteristics that make them a good candidate for scholarship support, an unofficial SHSU transcript, and one letter of recommendation to the Chair of the Scholarship Committee, Dr. Jason Konefal.
-Please send all application materials via e-mail to Dr. Jason Konefal (firstname.lastname@example.org).
-The filename of each attached document must include the applicant’s name; for example: “KonefalApplicationLetter.”
-Applications will also be accepted via U.S. Mail to Dr. Jason Konefal, Department of Sociology, SHSU, Huntsville, TX 77341-2446.
-For additional inquiries regarding scholarships, please contact Dr. Jason Konefal.
+Scholarships are awarded annually each Spring, and are distributed over two semesters (Fall and Spring) contingent upon enrollment and excellent academic standing.
+To apply, students must submit an application directly to Scholarships4Kats, and send all other required documents to the Chair of the Scholarship Committee, Dr. Jin Young Choi.
+Required documents consist of: (1) a letter of application illustrating the student’s background, specific sociological areas of interest, and the reasons that make him/her a good candidate for the appropriate scholarship; (2) unofficial SHSU transcripts; and (3) one letter of recommendation.
+Please send all the required documents via e-mail to the Chair of the Scholarship Committee, Dr. Jin Young Choi.
+The file name of each attached document must include the applicant’s name; for example: “ChoiApplicationLetter.”
+Required documents for each of the available scholarships can be also sent via U.S. Mail.
+They should be mailed to:

-Please note that applicants need to submit only one set of application materials to be considered for all scholarships.
+***Please note that applicants need to submit only one set of the required application materials to be considered for all scholarships.

 The Ruth A. De Blanc Scholarship

 Recipients must be graduate students in good standing enrolled at SHSU for a minimum of three credit hours per semester; majoring in Sociology; and demonstrating financial need.
 Overall GPA of at least 3.0 is required.

 Dan and Donna Beto Endowed Scholarship in Sociology